ax9587/ESHOP-SERVER/README.md

 npm uninstall @emailjs/browser
 npm install @emailjs/nodejs --legacy-peer-deps

+1.Vercel
+1-vercel.json

+    "builds": [
+      {
+        "src": "/backend/server.js",  // Specify file to convert to a serverless function "use": "@vercel/node"        // Specify the NPM module that is used for the build }
+    ],

 ##_**DISCLAIMER**_
 This project has moved maintainers and is no longer developed here.
 The up to date template can be found [here](https://github.com/rennemannd/MERN-Template).